richchurcher/a_cloud_of_hexlings/README.md

 to survive.
 In turn, it must be "fed" raw materials.
 It follows the player, and can be sent forth at a distance or recalled to "home base".

+As the story develops, the player sees text updates without interrupting gameplay.
+The number of hexlings will gradually increase, and they will discover the need to "feed" them in order to progress.
+The hexlings may gain abilities such as shield or additional firepower.

+Boss fights will present themselves (probably in the form of giant geometric constructs... the dreaded Octagonal Orofice, the monstrous Metagon whose number of sides cannot be rationally comprehended, and so on).

 ### Jam theme and how we interpret it

 _That's a LOT of Entities!_

+I interpret the theme as the player's dependence on a cloud of hexlings, ever-growing, against swarms of enemies that threaten to engulf them.
+Nothing too complex or esoteric going on here.
+We'll see if various CPUs hold up under the strain.

 ### Primary mechanics

+#### Rooms and corridors

+For some reason, the player is inside.
+"Inside where?" is a question we do not necessarily need to answer.
+However, they're contained, and they cannot pass through walls or doors so collision detection required.

+#### Fog of war

+The player cannot see far past their own nose.
+In order to progress, they need to rely on their hexlings revealing the local environment.
+This will lead to a claustrophobic experience, and heavy dependence on their symbiotic relationship with their hexling friends.

+#### Charge and recall

+The hexlings are in one of three states at all times: _orbit_, _charge_, and _recall_.
+The player orders a charge (at which point we signal this state by e.g. flashing the player mesh), and can immediately reverse the hexling's direction by recalling them.
+This may lead to some interesting micro with quick changes between the states.

+#### Movement

+The player can move freely within the environment constraints.
+How?
+Trigonometry, of course.

+#### Feeding

+The hexlings must be fed to recover their strength.
+A hungry hexling will still function, but at a degraded level.
+They will eventually expire if not fed.

+Feeding consists of ordering them to charge close enough to a resource-rich cluster of "food".
+They eat green triangles.

 ### Secondary mechanics

+#### Traps

+Either the player or their hexlings may have their movement restricted or their abilities curtailed by fixed traps within the environment.
+An evolution of the hexlings' powers could include heightened "detect traps" ability.

 ## Art

+Entirely "programmer art".
+We may be able to add skins to meshes if there's time, but gameplay definitely has to come first.

 ## Audio

 ### Music

+We call this style the ad-hoc number 8 wire cobbled together genre.
+Recorded sounds on mobile phone, pasted into tracks.
+Ideally, it would be nice to use devices like 6/4 time, six-tone chords, etc. to reflect the nature of the hexagonal beast.

 ### Effects

+There is an attempt to make sounds within the game musical.
+Use of harmonics, ringing tones, percussive notes etc. as events occur.
+Consistency in charge and recall effects e.g. a player should start to automatically listen for the recall sound which will assist them in managing the rather unconventional control scheme.

+Perhaps boss fights can adopt more of a discordant approach.
+Bosses could use metre consistent with the number of sides.
+We could also lean into harmonious, melodious content when the hexlings are at rest or feeding.

 ## UI/UX

+Consistent location of text updates, large enough to be easily read but unobtrusive.
+Fades after a short time.
+Triggered by game events.

+### Controls

+- **WASD**: player movement
+- **Space**: switch between charge and recall states
+- **Escape**: pause, with menu option to quit

+If there's time:
+- **R/Q**: fine-tune the hexlings' direction of travel, perhaps in an arc?

 ## Timeline